jakobnissen/ErrorTypes.jl/docs/src/usage.md

 invert(x::Integer) = iszero(x) ? none(Float64) : some(1/x)
 ```

-Note in the first example that `none`, which is an instance of `ResultConstructor`, is automatically converted to the correct type by the type assert.
-By annotating return functions, you can this use the simpler constructors of error types:
+Note in the first example that `none` can be returned, which was an instance of `ResultConstructor`.
+One purpose of `ResultConstructor` is that annotating the return type will cause this generic `none` to automatically convert to `Option{Float64}`.
+Similarly, one can also use a typeassert to ease in the construction of `Result`:
-* You can use `none`, which is automatically converted to `Option` containing an `Err`.
-* You can use `Err(x)` and `Ok(x)` to create `ResultConstructor`s, which are converted by the typeassert to the correct `Result`.

-Here is an example where `Ok` and `Err` is used to make `ResultConstructor`s, which are then converted to `Result` by the typeassert:

 ```
 function get_length(x)::Result{Int, Base.IteratorSize}